nodejs/TSC/README.md

 and patience for process minutiae as the TSC delegates most of its responsibilities to other projects and working groups.

-Every Top Level Project not currently incubating can appoint someone to the TSC whom they elect at their own discretion.

 A [current list of TSC members](https://github.com/nodejs/node#tsc-technical-steering-committee) is maintained in the main Node.js repository.